 Yes!
 For some reason, the bubbles throw people off.
 But you can cook with champagne just like you would any other wine.
 If you struggle to finish a bottle once you open it, you can use the leftovers in recipes for up to a week when the champagne is properly stored in the refrigerator.

-You don’t need to spend a fortune on champagne if your going to cook with it.
+You don't need to spend a fortune on champagne if you're going to cook with it.
 Choose something with a flavor profile that compliments the dish you will be making.
 Usually, when cooking with wine you will want to choose something dry.

 If you absolutely cannot get your hands on champagne for this recipe, don't panic.
 You can still make it ... just promise me you won't call it Champagne Chicken.
 Ha!

 If champagne isn't an option for you, go ahead and use a dry white wine.
 If you want to go 100% alcohol free, you could use chicken broth.
 My champagne-loving heart will be a bit broken, but we can still be friends.